evocn/evocn.github.io/content/now.md

+# Now
+Here's what I'm up to these days:

 ---
-title: "Now"
----

-# What I'm doing now

-### Working at Nintendo, on graphics and tools.
+**Working at Nintendo, on graphics and tools.**
-Helping to test the platform layer, graphics tools, and various other things.
+> Helping to test the platform layer, graphics tools, and various other things.

-Developing tools for test automation and UI testing.
+> Developing tools for test automation and UI testing.

-### Running the end of a killer game of D&D!
-I'm rusty at this, for sure, but we're making it happen!
+**Running D&D for a group of old friends.**

-### Getting back into music
+**Getting back into music.**
-I am trying out Ableton Live, and having some fun with instruments!
+> Trying out Ableton Live these days.

-### Watching the Stanley Cup Finals!
+**Watching the Stanley Cup Finals.**

-### Checking out
-* Punk Music
-* Film Noir
-* Lots of baroque + classical music
-* Sianne Ngai's *Ugly Feelings*
+> (And playing some hockey myself!)

-*[Updated June 6, 2024 from Bellevue, Washington]*
+*[Updated June 9, 2024 from Bellevue, Washington]*